About Ruth Calland

 ran this until 2002.
 I have also worked as a counsellor in two GP surgeries, receiving referrals directly from the GPs.

 In 2002 I was accredited by the British Association for Counselling and Psychotherapy, and accepted onto the United Kingdom Register of Counsellors.
-I am now a Senior Accredited practitioner with BACP.
+I am now a Senior Accredited Member of the BACP.

 In 2004 I graduated from an MSc in the Psychodynamics of Human Development (Jungian stream) from the British Association of Psychotherapists and Birkbeck College.
 As part of this course I undertook a 2 year infant observation with written paper.